thomas1390/tool/README.md

-tool
+small tool
 ====

-small test tool related to security & other
+some small tools produced owning to work and interest